eth0izzle/shhgit/README.md

 github_access_tokens: # provide at least one token
   - 'token one'
   - 'token two'
-slack_webhook: '' # url to your slack webhook.
+webhook: '' # URL to a POST webhook.
+Sends JSON `{"text": "..."}`.
 Found secrets will be sent here
 blacklisted_extensions: [] # list of extensions to ignore
 blacklisted_paths: [] # list of paths to ignore
 blacklisted_entropy_extensions: [] # additional extensions to ignore for entropy checks